bradyrussell/UISCoin/README.md

 # UISCoin

 UISCoin is my attempt at making a cryptocurrency in Java.
 It is a SHA512 coin that uses a PoW algorithm based on the number of repeated characters in the set {U, I, S ...}  at the beginning of the block hash.
 UISCoin uses a stack based scripting language much like Bitcoin.
 Currently standard transactions in UISCoin use P2PKH (pay to public key hash) scripts.
+All addresses take the form of UIS(v)PUBKEYHASH(checksum) where (v) is a version identifier and (checksum) is a check to ensure the address was not mistyped.

+Much like Bitcoin, we are using secp256k1 EC, but we sign messages with SHA512withECDSA.

 # Differences from Bitcoin